Analyzers

 Parses: shell_bags table

-Purpose: Analyze Windows ShellBags for suspicious folder access and admin share names
+Purpose: Analyze Windows ShellBags for suspicious admin share access behavior

-Purpose: Analyze Windows System Resource Usage Monitor data for suspicious application usage
+Purpose: Analyze Windows System Resource Utilization Monitor data for suspicious application usage including hacker tools and RMM software

 User Folders Analyzer